OldFreezer/breast-cancer-prediction/README.md

 It sets up a bar graph for me to easily see if there are any outstanding differences between the malignant and benign diagnoses.

-I could have probably used some statistics or something to do this part but due to time I just did manually.
-This part was very subjective so I could have definitley made some mistakes here, but overall I think I was able to catch a lot of very strong correlations.
+I could have probably used some statistics or something to do this part but due to time I just did it manually.
+This part was very subjective so I could have definitely made some mistakes here, but overall I think I was able to catch a lot of very strong correlations.

 If I had enough time, I could have used my "Model Tuner" (See Below) to filter through which variables would work best with any given model.